1 dead, 90 injured as tornadoes rip through Ohio and Indiana

 "People are getting antsy.
 I know they want to get outdoors, and I know they want to see what's going on in the neighborhood," Harmeson said.
 But he added: "We still have hazards out there."

-Outbreaks of 50 or more tornadoes have happened 63 times in U.S. history, with three instances on record of more than 100 twisters, said Patrick Marsh of the Storm Prediction Center.
+Outbreaks of 50 or more tornadoes have happened 63 times in U.S. history, with three instances on record of more than 100 twisters, Marsh said.
 That includes a deadly April 27, 2011, "super outbreak" of 173 tornadoes.
+But Monday's outbreak was unusual because it happened over a particularly wide geographic area and came amid an especially active stretch of tornadoes, he said.

 Associated Press writers Dan Sewell and Amanda Seitz in Cincinnati; David Runk in Detroit; Kantele Franko and Andrew Welsh-Huggins in Columbus, Ohio; Rick Callahan in Indianapolis; John Hanna in Topeka, Kansas; and Marjory Beck in Omaha, Nebraska, contributed.